interlay/interlay.github.io/docs/vault/overview.md

 - **Failed Redeem**: Vault fails to execute redeem on time.
     - *Value*: resets the SLA to `0`
 - **Theft**: Vault steals.
-Note: in this case, the Vault is also banned from the PolkaBTC bridge.
+Note: in this case, the Vault is also banned from the interBTC bridge.
     - *Value*: resets the SLA to `0`

 ## Burn Event: Restoring a 1:1 Physical Peg

 When a Vault is liquidated, its DOT collateral is slashed up to`150%` of the liquidated BTC value, given the exchange rate at the time of liquidation.

-The PolkaBTC bridge now has less BTC locked than PolkaBTC minted - but more than enough DOT collateral to maintain economic security.
+The interBTC bridge now has less BTC locked than interBTC minted - but more than enough DOT collateral to maintain economic security.
-To re-establish the physical 1:1 peg between BTC and PolkaBTC, the PolkaBTC bridge allows users to **burn PolkaBTC in return for DOT at a premium rate**.
+To re-establish the physical 1:1 peg between BTC and interBTC, the interBTC bridge allows users to **burn interBTC in return for DOT at a premium rate**.

 Specifically, the user's payout is calculated as follows: